KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * Social media interaction

-    * Again this is well within my skill set and can be as simple as the use of icons neseted within the site's footer.
+    * Again this is well within my skill set and can be as simple as the use of icons nested within the site's footer.

-* Email news-letter
+* Email news letter

-    * Whilst I have the skills to create a signup/contact form, a database of customer emails would be required to handle this particular feature and that is something at the moment is not within my skills set given the allotted time frame.
+    * Whilst I have the skills to create a signup/contact form, a database of customer details would be required to handle this particular feature and that is something at the moment is not within my skills set given the allotted time frame.

 <h2>Design</h2>